-- 1. Provide a coherent account of the biblical narrative and development of the biblical canon, identifying distinctive content of parts of the canon. - 2.
-Demonstrate knowledge of core Christian convictions and the development and social function of core Christian institutions. - 3.
-Approach text using various and appropriate methodologies. - 4.
-Articulate their own convictions and analyze religious experience, including their own, using the conceptual language of contemporary theology, within the broader context of Christian history. - 5.
-Identify moral presuppositions and arguments guiding their own values and behaviors within the context of presuppositions about reality and the sacred. - 6.
+- 1. Provide a coherent account of the biblical narrative and development of the biblical canon, identifying distinctive content of parts of the canon. - Demonstrate knowledge of core Christian convictions and the development and social function of core Christian institutions. - 3.
+Approach text using various and appropriate methodologies. - Articulate their own convictions and analyze religious experience, including their own, using the conceptual language of contemporary theology, within the broader context of Christian history. - Identify moral presuppositions and arguments guiding their own values and behaviors within the context of presuppositions about reality and the sacred. - 6.
 Demonstrate the ability to identify presuppositions about reality and the sacred that inform various religious traditions.

+Planning guide

-Goshen Core
+First year Goshen Core

 Engaging the Bible (Core 120)

-Goshen Core
+Second year Goshen Core

 SST

 200-300 level courses in major, Bibl 300 or 301

-Goshen Core
+Third year Goshen Core

-Upper-level courses in major, Bibl 300 or 301
+Upper-level courses in major, Bibl 300 or 301 Related courses

-Related courses

-Balance of Goshen Core
+Fourth year Balance of Goshen Core

-Balance of major
+- Balance of major

 Course at AMBS

 Internship

 Thesis

 Seminar